Here are some helpful Health Food lists

 against free radicals.

-Healthy foods that contain iron include: organic beef, organic beef liver,
+Healthy foods that contain iron include: kidney beans, lentils, and dark green

 Manganese is needed for protection against free radicals, proper bone development,